Educating the New Millennial 3D CAD Engineer|

 Oh, Oh!
 Not all is Rosy

 Sadly there is a bit of a dark cloud on this process.
 The draftsman was a worker bee with very little path to management.
-This will be the same with the 3D CAD engineer.
+This will be the same with the Millennial 3D CAD engineer.
 He/she will be put in a position with very little chance of moving to management.
 They will be, like the draftsman, put in categories.
-Starting with an E level 3D CAD engineer up to an A level 3D CAD engineer.
+Starting with an "E" level 3D CAD engineer up to an "A" level 3D CAD engineer.
 There will be the Checker 3D CAD engineer.
 Can you imagine the hierarchy that will develop?
 You will be supervised by the Lead 3D CAD engineer.
 But there will be very few opportunities to move into upper management since there will be thousands of 3D CAD engineers and very few management positions.

 The Master of Science "3D CAD" Management Engineer!!